-Mr. Yuen, aged 50, is the Finance Director (Hong Kong) and Company Secretary of the Company.
+Mr. Yuen, aged 51, is the Finance Director (Hong Kong) and Company Secretary of the Company.
 He is also the Authorised Representative of the Company.
 Mr. Yuen joined IRC in 2010 before the listing of the Company and has been serving in various senior positions of the Company.
 He headed up the finance function of the Group from the beginning of 2020, and in May 2022 was redesignated as Finance Director (HK) and Company Secretary.
+Mr. Yuen also serves as a director of several of the Group's subsidiaries.
 Mr. Yuen began his career in KPMG and has over 25 years of financial management, accounting, auditing and administration experience, including working in various senior positions of listed companies in Hong Kong.
 He is a fellow member of the HKICPA and the ACCA.
 He holds a MBA from the Manchester Business School of University of Manchester.
 He is an Independent Non-Executive Director of G-Vision International (Holding) Limited (stock code: 00657).